 - Get training from a qualified instructor.

-- Stay off paved roads, and use extreme caution when crossing is necessary.
+- Stay off paved roads, and use extreme caution when the crossing is necessary.

-- Never, ever let a kid under the age of 16 ride on an adult ATV.
+- Never, ever let a kid under the age of 16 rides on an adult ATV.

 When to Contact a Conroe ATV Accident Lawyer